Sorting Through Sharpening Systems

 There are countless committed disciples of wet sharpening systems like the Tormek and Jet's Slow Speed Wet Sharpener.
 And in the opinion of many, there's no reason to look further.
 That notwithstanding, we'd like to mention one relative newcomer: the Work Sharp Sharpening System.
 Available in two models, the Work sharp is (in a sense) a hybrid of the Scary Sharp system and a motorized sharpener; it has a couple of features that you don't see every day.
-First of all, The WS3000t's an air cooled system, the convenience of which may appeal to some who think a water cooled system is a hassle.
+First of all, The Work Sharp 3000 sharpening system is an air cooled system, the convenience of which may appeal to some who think a water cooled system is a hassle.
 Both Work Sharp models have a unique angled sharpening port leading to the underside of the abrasive disk.
 The port makes it practically foolproof to sharpen straight chisels and plane irons at the proper bevel angle evenly and repeatably.

 To make matters even easier, the sharpening port has an integrated, patent-pending ceramic oxide lapping abrasive on its surface.
 With a few quick strokes, you both sharpen the tool and remove the resultant burr from the cutting edge.
 If the angled sharpening port is clever and efficient, the system has yet another feature that's downright ingenious: the Work Sharp's proprietary "Edge-Vision" sharpening method.
 Both Work Sharp models come with special slotted sharpening wheels and corresponding slotted abrasive disks which allow you to sharpen gouges and other non-straight edged tools on the underside of sharpening wheel while you watch the goings-on through the top of the wheel (in much the same way as you can "see through" the blades of a window fan when it's running).
 How do the WS2000 and WS3000 differ?
 The WS3000 is the luxury model; it comes with all the capabilities described above and includes few appreciable refinements.
 The chisel and plane iron port is adjustable in five degree increments from 20 to 35 degrees, giving you more say in choosing a bevel angle, along with the ability put on a quick and easy to re-hone 5 degree micro-bevel.
 And not that you'll need to worry about it much, the lapping abrasive is replaceable.